 "Sorry but salaries will be paid late this month"

 At any school, the list of administrative cock-ups and excuses just goes on and on.
-It's merely a question of who handles them better - the younger teacher or the older teacher?
+Who handles these annoying issues better - the younger teacher or the older teacher?

-Who will just shrug their shoulders, say ‘mai pen rai" and when none of the Thai staff are looking, take out their frustration on the teachers room filing cabinet.
+Who will just shrug their shoulders, say ‘mai pen rai" and when none of the Thai staff are looking, take out their frustration on the teachers room lockers?

 Result - I've seen too many teachers of all ages throw hissy fits when things don't quite go as planned.
 It's too close to call so it's honors even.
 Older teachers still 4-2 up.

 Which teacher is going to give a school years of loyal service and become almost part of the furniture?
 Surely this round has to go to the older teachers.